yoke88/PSPHPIPAM/README.md

    # we can see invoke-webrequest and invoke-restmethod will report simple 400 error and we can not see the error detail

+   # the root cause of 400 return code is because. ip property is not use when patch address object

+   # the phpipam API doc will prove this

 ```